Hip Surgery RecoveryBy | Filed under: Hip Pain

 Post-operative exercises are a must.
 Normal walking and climbing stairs will take you so far, but the specific exercises, done correctly, will make your recovery more effective and quicker.

-Having the correct attitude is a great plus.
-I treat 60 clients a week, and it is a fact that those with a healthy positive, determined attitude do better and quicker than the negative ones.
+- Attitude: Having the correct attitude is a great plus.
+I treat up to 60 clients a week, and it is a fact that those with a healthy positive, determined attitude do better and quicker than the negative ones.
 So keep your chin up and good luck!

 A recent example of hip surgery recovery that I encountered was this.
 Harry was sixty.
 He was a farmer.
 He had been suffering with intermittent hip pain for 15 years and had done nothing about it!
 Eventually he came to me 4 months ago.
 On examination he had severe hip pain with a suggestive extreme degree of hip arthritis.
 I sent Harry for an x-ray.